storybookjs/react-native/docs/src/pages/configurations/theming/index.md

 ## Set a theme

-You can do this in a decorator, addon or in `.storybook/config.js`.
+You can do this in a decorator, an addon or in `.storybook/config.js`.
 Changing theme at runtime is supported!

 Just modify `.storybook/config.js` to include your new options: